Olivia Lykke Nygaard

-Olivia Lykke Nygaard (born 14 September 2001) is a Norwegian handball player, who plays for Fana and the Norwegian national team.
+Olivia Lykke Nygaard (born 14 September 2001) is a Norwegian handball player for Ikast Håndbold and the Norwegian national team.

 She was part of the Norwegian squad for the 2019 Women's U-19 European Handball Championship, where she received a bronze medal.

-On 13 February 2023, Thorir Hergeirsson announced the squad for the last Golden League-tournament of the season 22/23 with the national team, with debutant Nygaard in the squad.

 Nygaard was a Danish citizen until 2018, but after becoming a Norwegian citizen she quickly became a part of Norway's junior team because of her talent as a goalkeeper.

-Starting from the 2023/24-season, Nygaard will join Champions League–debutant Storhamar HE.

-On 5 March 2023, Nygaard made her debut on the Norwegian national team.
+On 5 March 2023, Nygaard made her debut on the Norwegian national team, and on 7 November 2023, she was selected to represent Norway at the 2023 World Women's Handball Championship.